bart0040/software-design/README.md

 - White.java
 - Black.java
 - Pawn.java
 <br>In combination with CheckersSetupCreator and both the ChessSetupCreator and the CheckersSetupCreator.
+In this bridge there is a link between the Pawn and the color.
-<br>The structural design for a bridge is logical because both the pawns and both the squares of the board, need black and white.
-So they both get there colors from these classes.
+<br>The structural design for a bridge is logical because pawns need black and white.
+So now they get the color from these classes.

 ## Behavioral design:
 ### State: